aranc23/puppet-openssh/REFERENCE.md

 Data type: `Hash[String,String]`

-map used to turn full ssh key types into short names (ssh-rsa => rsa)
+map used to turn full ssh key types into short names (ssh-rsa => rsa), used internally do not modify

 ### `openssh::authorized_keys`